iltuoconsulenteit/DocCropper/README.md

 - 🖼️ Interactive cropping and preview
 - 🎚️ Adjust brightness and contrast with live preview
 - 📄 Create PDFs ready for download or sharing
-- 🔏 Optional digital signature on exported PDFs
+- 🔏 Optional digital signature on exported PDFs with draggable positioning
 - 📤 Share PDFs via WhatsApp or Email, with prompts for contact details (Pro)
 - 🖼️ Closable banner can rotate multiple promotional images
 - 📝 Extract text via OCR (future Pro feature)